 This room faces south and has abundant light, with a handsome view of our charming hand-built stone walls and mature trees.
 It has a comfortable sitting area for two.

 Kate M. Nickerson purchased the house in 1902 from Jennie Wilson Scott, and she used it as a summer residence for seven years.
 She then sold it in 1909 to George S. Tucker.

 This room on the ground floor was the library when The Wilson Tavern was built in 1797.
 The elegant hand-hewn moldings and original wide plank wood floors lend it an old world ambiance.
-It has a comfortable sitting area for four, which includes a pull-out couch for a third guest.
+It has a comfortable sitting area, which includes a full size pull-out couch for a third guest.

 Mr. Edward A. Rowse and Marion Cobb Rowse purchased the house in the mid 1900s from Mrs. Guy Currier and in 1963 an article was published in "New Hampshire Profiles" magazine on their home.
 In 1969, Edward Rowse made a presentation on the history of the house to the Peterborough Garden Club.
 The Rowses owned the house until 1980 when they sold it to Cy and Joyce Gregg.

 This room has views to the west towards Mount Monadnock.
 It a relaxing sitting area for two and a spacious bathroom and steam shower that is larger than our other guest rooms.
 This is the only room with a queen-size bed and only one chair in the sitting area.